Shaquil Barrett: Personal life

 Barrett attended Boys Town (Neb.)
 High School, where he was an all-state defensive lineman.
 Barrett was named Athlete of the Year at Boys Town.

 Barrett married his wife, Jordanna, on February 2, 2012.
-They have three children.
-Barrett is a Christian.
+The couple have had six children: Shaquil Jr., Braylon, Aaliyah, Arrayah, Allanah, and Amaiah.
+On April 30, 2023, Arrayah died at age 2 in an accidental drowning.